woltapp/wolt_modal_sheet/README.md

 ## Design Guidelines

-This section outlines the design guidelines for the modal sheet component, including breakpoints, safe areas, scroll logic, and behavior across different devices.
+This section outlines the design guidelines for the modal sheet component, including breakpoints and behavior across different devices.
 The guidelines are based on the Wolt design system specs.

 ### Overview

 The modal sheet component is used to display critical information or interactive elements to users in a non-intrusive way.
-This component adapts to different screen sizes and orientations, ensuring a consistent and accessible user experience.
+This component adapts to different screen sizes and orientations.

 ### Breakpoints

-The modal sheet component adjusts its layout based on the following breakpoints:
+The modal sheet component adjusts its layout and positioning based on the following breakpoints:

 - **Breakpoint Large**: Width ≥ 1400px
 - **Breakpoint Medium**: 768px ≤ Width < 1400px